lupyuen/lupyuen.github.io/src/lora.md

 1. This article is the expanded version of [this Twitter Thread](https://twitter.com/MisterTechBlog/status/1363672058920542210?s=20)

 1. How much power would our BL602 + LoRa sensor actually consume?
+How long would our battery-powered sensor last?

     We would need to do a thorough Power Profiling. [(See this)](https://lupyuen.github.io/articles/low-power-nb-iot-on-stm32-blue-pill-with-apache-mynewt-and-embedded-rust)

     Excellent project for schools and universities!

+1. LoRa is a proprietary protocol, but it has been reverse engineered.

+    There is an open-source implementation of LoRa with SDR. [(See this)](https://gitlab.com/martynvandijke/gr-lora_sdr)

 # Appendix: LoRa Configuration